 Just before I retired in 2011 I sold almost everything I owned.
 It wasn’t because money was tight, but because I wanted to spend my life as an adventure, traveling the world, pursuing my passions of writing and photography and most of the things I owned weren’t going to fit into that lifestyle.
-I didn’t intend to become a “minimalist”, but I wanted to make the most of my retirement and it was the best thing that would make things work smoothly.
+I didn’t intend to become a “minimalist”, but I wanted to make the most of my retirement and as it turns out, a frugal retirement was the best thing that would make things work smoothly.

 I didn’t intend to become a “minimalist”, but I wanted to make the most of my retirement and it was the best thing that would make things work smoothly.